JamesSkemp/words/content/post/review-saints-row-the-third.md

 +++
-title = "Review: Saints Row: The Third (2011)" summary = "Review of Saints Row: The Third (2011), released for the PlayStation 3 and Xbox 360." draft = false comments = true date = "2011-12-17T12:48:00-06:00"
+title = "Review: Saints Row: The Third (2011)" description = "Review of Saints Row: The Third (2011), released for the PlayStation 3 and Xbox 360." draft = false comments = true date = "2011-12-17T12:48:00-06:00"